mpandav-tibco/dev-hub-templates/examples/trigger-jenkins-pipeline/Readme.md

-# How To Use TIBCO BWCE Templates
+# BWCE in Minutes: Using Dev Hub Templates

 This Dev Hub template simplifies the creation of new TIBCO BusinessWorks Container Edition (BWCE) projects.
 It automates the process of generating a basic project structure, publishing it to GitHub, registering it in the Dev Hub catalog, and optionally deploying it to Kubernetes or TIBCO Platform.